Chuck Jones: Warner Bros. Cartoons

 He was actively involved in efforts to unionize the staff of Leon Schlesinger Studios.
 He was responsible for recruiting animators, layout men, and background people.
 Almost all animators joined, in reaction to salary cuts imposed by Leon Schlesinger.
 The Metro-Goldwyn-Mayer cartoon studio had already signed a union contract, encouraging their counterparts under Schlesinger.
 In a meeting with his staff, Schlesinger talked for a few minutes, then turned over the meeting to his attorney.
 His insulting manner had a unifying effect on the staff.
 Jones gave a pep talk at the union headquarters.
 As negotiations broke down, the staff decided to go on strike.
 Schlesinger locked them out of the studio for a few days, before agreeing to sign the contract.
 A Labor-Management Committee was formed and Jones served as a moderator.
 Because of his role as a supervisor in the studio, he could not himself join the union.
-Jones created many of his lesser-known characters during this period, including Charlie Dog, Hubie and Bertie, and The Three Bears.

 During World War II, Jones worked closely with Theodor Geisel, better known as Dr. Seuss, to create the Private Snafu series of Army educational cartoons (the character was created by director Frank Capra).
 Jones later collaborated with Seuss on animated adaptations of Seuss' books, including How the Grinch Stole Christmas! in 1966.
 Jones directed such shorts as The Weakly Reporter, a 1944 short that related to shortages and rationing on the home front.
-During the same year, he directed Hell-Bent for Election, a campaign film for Franklin D. Roosevelt.
+During the same year, he directed UPA's second short subject Hell-Bent for Election, a propaganda campaign film for Franklin D. Roosevelt.

-Jones created characters through the late 1930s, late 1940s, and the 1950s, which include his collaborative help in co-creating Bugs Bunny and also included creating Claude Cat, Marc Antony and Pussyfoot, Charlie Dog, Michigan J. Frog, Gossamer, and his four most popular creations, Marvin the Martian, Pepé Le Pew, Wile E. Coyote and the Road Runner.
+Jones created characters through the late 1930s, late 1940s, and the 1950s, which include his collaborative help in co-developing Bugs Bunny and also included creating Claude Cat, Marc Antony and Pussyfoot, Charlie Dog, Michigan J. Frog, Gossamer, and his four most popular creations, Marvin the Martian, Pepé Le Pew, Wile E. Coyote and the Road Runner.
 Jones and writer Michael Maltese collaborated on the Road Runner cartoons, Duck Amuck, One Froggy Evening, and What's Opera, Doc?.
-Other staff at Unit A whom Jones collaborated with include layout artist, background designer, and co-director Maurice Noble; animator and co-director Abe Levitow; and animators Ken Harris and Ben Washam.
+Other staff at Unit A with whom Jones collaborated include layout artist, background designer, and co-director Maurice Noble; animator and co-director Abe Levitow; and animators Ken Harris and Ben Washam.